 EDLD 6794: Principal Internship II (capstone class), two credit

 Program total: 30 credits

-WMU’s K-12 educational leadership master’s degree program meets the Michigan K-12 administrator certification requirements, NCATE accreditation standards and the guidelines of the Interstate School Leaders Licensure Consortium, and is a Michigan State Board of Education approved principal preparation program.
+The K-12 Principal master's degree program meets the new standards for the Michigan K-12 administrator certification requirements, NCATE accreditation standards and the guidelines of the Interstate School Leaders Licensure Consortium (ISLLC), and is pending Michigan State Department of Education principal preparation program approval.

 Contact Dr. Dennis McCrumb at firstname.lastname@example.org or (269) 387-1720.